itsjavi/storylite/README.md

 ## Features

-- Lightweight and customizable, with a minimal set of dependencies.
+- **Lightweight**, with few dependencies, specially tailored for Single-Page Apps.
+- **Mobile-friendly** UI
+- **Full control**: You decide where to mount the StoryLite React app and how to run it with plain Vite.
+No custom servers or other uncontrolled moving parts.
+- Fully **customizable**: UI styles, iframe styles, addons, etc.
+- Fully **isolated**: The canvas iframe lands with no styles by default.
+You control what styles to load.
+- **Interoperable with StoryBook**'s CSF 3.0 format: With some minimal changes, you can almost instantly make your StoryBook stories work with StoryLite when they follow the Component Story Format.
+- **Render modes** via `renderFrame`: You can decide wether to render your story inside the iframe (`iframe`), or outside in the same DOM tree as the UI (`root`).
+This is useful, e.g. for search engines to be able to index the content.
-- Addons system with the basics (dark mode, viewport size, grid, outline, fullscreen, etc.).
+- **Built-in Addons** with the basics: dark mode, mobile view, grid, outline, maximize, open in new tab, etc.
-- HMR (Hot Module Reload) support when story files change.
+- **HMR (Hot Module Reload)** support when story files (or any module they use) change.
-- SSG (Static Site Generation) support.
+- **SSG (Static Site Generation)** support thanks to Vite.
-- Supports `.stories.jsx` and `.stories.tsx` stories.

 ## Installation